OtherMythos/avEngine/README.md

  * GUI system with layout, widgets and support for a variety of writing systems.
  * Easy 2D texture drawing.
  * Efficient path finding on nav meshes.
+ * Support for custom native plugins, with methods to load both dynamically and statically.
  * Developer tools such as debug drawing and squirrel debugging .
  * A wide variety of tools including a custom made level editor called [Southsea](http://gitlab.com/edherbert/Southsea).
  * Data driven design with an emphasis on no need to recompile the engine.